Departments of the Central Committee of the Socialist Unity Party of Germany: Trafficking

-The Trafficking Department (Abteilung Verkehr) was a clandestine department, organizing courier services and secretly transferring money appropriated by the Department for Financial Management and Party Businesses to the SED's West German affiliates in particular, the German Communist Party (DKP) as well as the Socialist Unity Party of West Berlin (SEW).
+The Trafficking Department (Abteilung Verkehr) was a clandestine department responsible for "very secret West work", organizing courier services and secretly transferring money to the SED's West German affiliates, the German Communist Party (DKP) as well as the Socialist Unity Party of West Berlin (SEW).
 The SEW received about 15 million DM yearly, the DKP 70 million DM.
 Between the 1956 KPD ban and the 1968 DKP founding, the department set up the Deutscher Freiheitssender 904, a clandestine radio station.
 The department had about 256 employees in 1968, not including the roughly 36 employees of the Phönix print shop.
 Since autumn 1953, the department's employees were armed.

 The department's relationship with the Stasi varied over time.
 The Stasi supported the department's work, for example providing its operatives with NVA passes to allow them to freely cross the inner-German border.
 However, it also exerted significant control over the department (among other things pushing through Julius Cebulla as deputy department head), to the dismay of early leading department officials in particular, who the Stasi found to be "uncooperative".

 Since 1971, the department answered directly to the General Secretary of the SED.

 The department was originally created in September 1948 as "Department Stahlmann" (named after its first department head Richard Stahlmann) and had a more general intelligence focus.
 In the mid-1960s, the department consisted of the sectors cadres, assistance, shipment, carpool, guest houses, border and the Phönix print shop.
 The largest change in responsibility occurred in 1966, when the department was made responsible for overseeing the SED's secret companies in West Germany.
 The department's documents were destroyed during the Peaceful Revolution.